Funding from the Comic Relief Community Fund in Wales to support community led organisations.

 This organisation is a small family trust which makes grants to charities in the broad areas of education, and social and medical welfare.
 Learn more on the Newby Trust’s website.

 The foundation’s Small Grants Scheme is designed to support charities registered and operating in the United Kingdom.
-It is especially for those working at a grassroots and local community level in places affected by COVID-19, in any field, across a wide range of activities.
+It is especially for those working at a grassroots and local community level in any field, across a wide range of activities.
+Online applications can be accepted from charities that have an annual turnover of less than £150k per annum.

 Visit the Foyle Foundation’s Small Grants Scheme’s webpage.